t-bonesteak/JSCalendar/ReadMe.txt

 Calendar.html - html file used to view calendar in browser which contains links to all required JavaScript and css files

-Current unresolved issues - (a) cannot properly format header showing the days of the week for the weekview;
-(b) active day is not highlighted with a border on the day.
-I originally had this functioning properly but once I retrieved data, I could not get the active day to highlight - it is the divs inside the day which contain movie details that are set to active.